rodionovd/rd_route/README.md

-## rd_route
+# rd_route
 [![Build Status](https://travis-ci.org/rodionovd/rd_route.svg?branch=master)](https://travis-ci.org/rodionovd/rd_route)
 Replace (aka «hook» or «override» or «route») implementation of any C function in runtime.
-Works on OS X with Mach–O binaries.
+Works on MacOS with Mach–O binaries.

-> Do not use this code.
-It can destroy everthing.
-> But if you do, I wish you a luck.

-**NOTE**: `rd_route` **won't work on iOS**.
-You should take a look at [`libevil`](https://github.com/landonf/libevil_patch) instead.
-Aaand it won't work for you too [if you're targeting ARM64](https://github.com/landonf/libevil_patch/issues/1).
-Unfortunately I don't have a modern iOS device and thus unable to look into it, but maybe you do?
+**⚠ Might not work for you, it's experimental.
+You may also wan't to checkout [ChickenHook](https://github.com/ChickenHook/ChickenHook) 🤔**

+Architectures: x86_64, ARM64 and even i386.

 ### Usage

 ```c
 #include <assert.h>